-In 2013, L&Q celebrated its 50th anniversary, using it as an opportunity to reflect on half a century of growth, challenge, learning and achievement and a chance to look forward to the decades ahead.
+L&Q celebrated its 50th anniversary, using it as an opportunity to reflect on half a century of growth, challenge, learning and achievement and a chance to look forward to the decades ahead.

-In December 2016, L&Q and East Thames came together to create the largest provider of new affordable homes in the country.
+L&Q and East Thames came together to create the largest provider of new affordable homes in the country.